Close

 Federal Line 30400 - Amount for an eligible dependant

-Claim this amount if, at any time in the year, you supported an eligible dependant and their net income from line 23600 of their return (or the amount that it would be if they filed a return) was less than your basic personal amount (plus $2,616 if they were dependent on you because of an impairment in physical or mental functions).
+You can claim this amount if, at any time in the year, you supported an eligible dependant and their net income from line 23600 of their return (or the amount that it would be if they filed a return) was less than the amount at line 30000 for your basic personal amount (plus $2,687 if they were dependent on you because of a physical or mental infirmity).

 If you did not claim an amount on line 30300 of your return, you may be able to claim this amount for one dependant if, at any time in the year, you met all the following conditions: